Readville Race Track

-The Readville Race Track located in Readville, Massachusetts had a famous and exciting history for Harness Racing, Motorcycle Racing, Auto Racing and early military combat Aviation.
+The Readville Race Track located in Readville, Massachusetts is a former race trach that hosted harness racing, motorcycle racing, auto racing and early military combat aviation.
 When the track officially opened on August 25, 1896, it quickly became one of the premier venues for harness racing in the United States.
 It was known as one of the country's fastest courses and many records were broken there.
 In 1903 history was made at Readville when a five-year-old mare named Lou Dillon became the first trotter to run a two-minute mile.
-On August 25, 1908 the most spectacular event in all harness horse history was staged, the $50,000 American Trotting Derby won by Allan Winter.
+On August 25, 1908, it hosted the $50,000 American Trotting Derby won by Allan Winter; at the time, it was the largest prize pool in harness racing history.